marianabianca/pancake_studio/README.md

-# panquequinha-studio
+# Pancake studio
-Panquequinha studio is a python photo effect app that runs on terminal
+Paancake studio is a python photo effect app that runs on terminal